 Part 1: Developments in the region (English)

-19.10-19.25 Introduction by Enrique Gasteazorro (General Manager of Confidencial – Nicaragua’s biggest independent media channel)
+19.10-19.25 Introduction by Enrique Gasteazoro (General Manager of Confidencial – Nicaragua’s biggest independent media channel)

-With: Enrique Gasteazorro, Anders Kompass, Barbara Hogeboom (Director of CEDLA – the Centre for Latin American Research and Documentation) and Heleen Schrooyen (NIMD Sr. Programme Manager for Latin America)
+With: Enrique Gasteazoro, Alvaro Montenegro and Heleen Schrooyen (NIMD Sr. Programme Manager for Latin America)

 20.15- 20.45 Break